Actor Jonathan Majors convicted by jury in NY assault case | Entertainment

 Actor Jonathan Majors convicted by jury in NY assault case

-Actor Jonathan Majors was found guilty by a New York jury on Monday on charges the Marvel star attacked his ex-girlfriend in the back of a car.
-Majors, seen as one of the future faces of Disney's Marvel superhero franchise until the allegations stalled his rapid rise, had been charged with two counts of assault and two counts of harassment, all misdemeanors.
+American actor Jonathan Majors was found guilty by a New York jury on Monday on charges he attacked his ex-girlfriend in the back of a car.
+Majors, who was seen as one of the future faces of Disney's Marvel superhero franchise until the allegations stalled his rapid rise, had been charged with two counts of assault and two counts of harassment, all misdemeanors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)